 Salisbury University School of Nursing Admissions Statement

-—Traditional Bachelor of Science Degree (1st BS Degree)
+—Traditional Bachelor of Science in Nursing (1st B.S.N.)

-The Traditional Bachelor of Science Degree (1st B.S.) nursing program is gated and admission is a two-step process.
+The Traditional Bachelor of Science in Nursing (1st B.S.N.) nursing program is gated and admission is a two-step process.
 One must first be formally admitted to the University, followed by a separate admission process to the nursing program typically in the spring semester of the sophomore year.
 Due to course sequencing, required nursing courses begin in the fall semester only with an admitted cohort of approximately 65 students each year.